 |

-Juan Meza Cuero AKA Jon Mesa, Kumeyaay Kumiai Tipaay Tipai, Echkwechyaaw, a highly-respected tribal Song Leader and teacher of Nyemii (Wildcat, Gato) Tipai songs, sings generational Yuman bird songs to a southern Diegueño Kumiai Tipai Tipay and northern Iipai Iipay community gathering during the San Antonio Necua annual Kumeyaay fiesta, Baja California, northern Mexico, June 13, 2005.
+Juan Meza Cuero AKA Jon Mesa, Kumeyaay Kumiai Tipaay Tipai, Echkwechyaaw, a highly-respected tribal Song Leader and teacher of Nyemii Nemi (Wildcat, Gato) tribal songs, sings generational Yuman bird songs to a southern Diegueño Kumiai Tipai Tipay and northern Iipai Iipay community gathering during the San Antonio Necua annual Kumiai fiesta, Baja California, northern Mexico, June 13, 2005.

 In this photo, used in Juan's obituary and memorial, the Kumeyaay tribal birdsingers are shaking traditional California Indian gourd rattles to accompany their Native American Indian singing to traditional bird dancers in a rual Kumiai mountain ejido.